philipturner/ue5-nanite-macos/README.md

 ## Change 4

+> Extract this bug investigation into one of the dropdowns way above <b>Change 1</b>.
+Shrink this section to include only the patch, but link to the bug investigation.

 The crash occured while validating resource bindings for a render command.
 One texture was `.type2D` (raw value 2) and the other was `.typeTextureBuffer` (raw value 9).
 In the fragment shader source below, one argument is a `texture_buffer`.
 A 2D texture was bound in the location of this resource.

 <details>